Chinese Typing Practice: A 4-step Resource Guide to Get You Started

-Being able to speak and understand Mandarin is important, but if you plan on really communicating with other Mandarin speakers online, it’s time to up your typing game.
+Being able to speak and understand Mandarin is important, but if you plan on really communicating with other Mandarin speakers online, it’s time to up your Chinese typing game.

-1. Get a great Mandarin keyboard.
+1. Get a Mandarin Chinese Keyboard

 10 Fast Fingers Simplified Chinese

-This super handy online test has a fairly simple interface.
-You can try out their one-minute typing test, go into multiplayer mode or design your own custom typing test.
+You have the opportunity to take their one-minute typing test, practice in multiplayer mode, or design your own custom typing test.

 The main difference is that you’ll have the opportunity to correct yourself if you miss a character.
 You can do this during the test by pressing the backspace key.

 EasyMandarin Hanzi Course

-Beginner, intermediate and advanced learners are all accepted for this course and you can choose the course start times.
+Beginner, intermediate and advanced learners are all accepted for this course and you can choose the course start times to suit your schedule.

-Chinese Characters for Beginner
+Chinese Characters for Beginners

-In this course, you’ll be taught basic Chinese stroke elements, 1200 basic Chinese words and 240 common Chinese characters.
+Throughout the course, you’ll be taught basic Chinese stroke elements, 1200 basic Chinese words, and 240 common Chinese characters.

 Some course content is available for free, but if you buy Coursera Premium, you can access the course in its entirety.

-Good luck with your language learning journey!
+Good luck with your language learning journey and keep on typing!